vcentt/studify/README.md

 # Studify - Student Management System

-Studify is a web-based application designed to help teachers efficiently manage student information, grades, and attendance.
+Studify is a web-based application designed to help teachers efficiently manage student information, grades, and assistance.
 The project aims to provide a user-friendly interface for teachers to keep track of their students' performance and attendance in four core subjects taught at school.

 ## Features
 Student Management: Easily add, update, and remove student records, including their personal details such as name.